Algebraic Surfaces in Positive Characteristic: Enriques--Kodaira classification

-\begin{Theorem} If $\kappa(S)=-\infty$ then $S$ is birationally ruled. \end{Theorem}
+\begin{Theorem} If $\kappa(S)=-\infty$, then $S$ is birationally ruled. \end{Theorem}

 In fact, $\kappa(S)=-\infty$ is equivalent to $p_{12}(S)=0$, where $p_{12}$ is the $12$.th plurigenus \cite[Theorem 9.8]{Badescu}.
-Moreover, although minimal models are not unique they have the same structure as in characteristic zero, see Section \ref{sec:Birational}.
-In Section \ref{uni and super} we shall see that uniruled surfaces in positive characteristic may {\em not} fulfill $\kappa=-\infty$.
+Moreover, although their minimal models are not unique, they have the same structure as in characteristic zero by Theorem \ref{thm:nagata}.
+In Section \ref{uni and super}, we shall see that uniruled surfaces in positive characteristic may {\em not} fulfill $\kappa=-\infty$.